PiSaucer/PIP-OS/README.md

 * The Pip-OS v7.1.0.8 appears only in Fallout 4.
 * The inscription «64K RAM SYSTEM 38911 BYTES FREE» is a reference to the home computer Commodore 64, produced from 1982 to 1994.
+* Working on a better python with buttons, etc.

 ![alt text](https://raw.githubusercontent.com/PiSaucer/PIP-OS-R-V7.1.0.8/master/example.png)